Harpagus: Harpagus in historical texts

 "King Astyages called up his troops and marched against Cyrus, king of Anšan (southwest Iran), in order to meet him in battle.
 The army of Astyages revolted against him and in fetters they delivered him to Cyrus.
 Cyrus marched against the country Ecbatana; the royal residence he seized; silver, gold, other valuables of the country Ecbatana he took as booty and brought to Anšan."

 Military career

-After the defeat of Astyages (550 BC) Harpagus started - according to Herodotus - a military career under the new ruler Cyrus II:
+According to Herodotus, after the defeat of Astyages (550 BC), Harpagus continued his military career under the new ruler Cyrus II: